New Dad's Testosterone Levels Dive Study Says

 Testosterone Falls To Protect The Baby

-Testosterone affects a man's muscle size and strength, bone growth and strength, sex drive (libido) and sperm production mention some.
-It also keeps belly fat off the male body, helps keeping spirits up and increases aggressiveness.
+Testosterone affects a man’s muscle size and strength, bone growth and strength, sex drive (libido) and sperm production to mention some.
+It also keeps belly fat off the male body, helps to keep spirits up, and increases aggressiveness.

 Sounds pretty similar to the transformation new moms go through...